Trading and engineering company focusing on process pumps

-Network project Power to X Siemens Germesa/Institute of Technology.
+Network project Power to X Siemens Germesa/Technological Institute.

-Calculation of cooling water demand, heat exchanger and pumping technique for Power to X (hereafter referred to as PTX)
+Calculation of cooling water demand, heat exchanger and pump technology for Power to X (hereinafter referred to as PTX)

-The calculations were carried out on a 500 MW and a 21 MW PTX load of offshore wind turbines.
+The calculations were performed on a 500 MW and a 21 MW PTX load of offshore wind turbines.

-Using the 3 sketches below, we explained the advantages and disadvantages.
-We gave recommendations for pumps and heat exchanger solutions, illustrated C02 foot print, energy losses, maintenance etc.
+Using the 3 sketches below, we explained the pros and cons.
+We gave recommendations for pumps and heat exchanger solutions, illustrated C02 foot print, energy loss, maintenance etc.

-The two heat exchanger solutions that we assessed were a traditional plate heat exchanger (open loop) versus a submerged tube cooler (closed loop).
-The pumping solutions and hydraulic challenges derived from this, we have also considered.
+The two heat exchanger solutions we evaluated were a traditional plate heat exchanger (open loop) versus a submerged tube cooler (closed loop).
+We also considered the pumping solutions and the hydraulic challenges derived from this.

-The project has involved leading experts from manufacturers, from our private network, consulting engineering companies and universities abroad specializing in relevant physics.
+We have involved leading experts from manufacturers, our private network, consulting engineering companies and universities abroad specializing in relevant physics.

 Conclusion: